(Disponible en français : Semaine de l’égalité des sexes : comprendre la terminologie des genres et de la diversité sexuelle)

 Transgender Identities and Intersex Individuals

 The term transgender is often used by individuals whose gender identity does not align with the sex they were assigned at birth.
 Transgender does not refer to a person’s gender expression, sexual orientation, physical anatomy, hormone levels, or how they are perceived by others.
-People whose gender identity does align with the sex they were assigned at birth are often described by the term cisgender.

 The term transgender may be mistakenly substituted with the term intersex.
 However, while some intersex individuals may identify as transgender, the terms are not interchangeable.
 Intersex is a term that encompasses individuals who were born with reproductive or sexual anatomies that do not align with the biological definitions of male and female.
 For example, a person may be born with what appears to be external female sexual anatomy but have mostly “male-typical” internal reproductive anatomy or be born with genitals that are “in-between” male and female.